hjain5164/Comment-Classifier/README.md

 ### Data

-Source: Kaggle:[https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge][id/name].
-It consists of large number of Wikipedia comments which have been labeled by human raters for toxic behavior.
+Source: It consists of large number of Wikipedia comments which have been labeled by human raters for toxic behavior.
 The types of toxicity are:
+- Anger
-- toxic
+- Joy
-- severe_toxic
+- Sadness
-- obscene
+- Shame
-- threat
+- Guilt
-- insult
+- Disgust
-- identity_hate
+- Fear

--FastText crawl 300d 2M [https://www.kaggle.com/yekenot/fasttext-crawl-300d-2m/downloads/fasttext-crawl-300d-2m.zip/1][id/name]
- 2 million word vectors trained on Common Crawl (600B tokens)